lfarizav/NSGA-III/README.md

 ### Hou to use:
 Tested on Ubuntu 16.04, GCC version 5.4.0.

 > Edit problemdef.c and define any problem.
-For example: # define dtlz1
+For example: # define carsideimpact

 > make nsga2r

-> ./nsga2r seed <input_data/dtlz1.in ----> for the dtlz1 problem.
+> ./nsga2r seed <input_data/carsideimpact.in ----> for the carsideimpact problem.

 ## References
 [1] K. Deb, “An introduction to genetic algorithms,” Sadhana, vol. 24, no. 4, pp. 293–315, Aug 1999.
 [Online].
 Available: https://doi.org/10.
 1007/BF02823145